mnicosia/minimalpipeline/README.md

 Add the line to  ~/.bashrc or ~/.bash_profile in order to automatically set the variable in the future.

+If you use Windows please refer to: http://www.computerhope.com/issues/ch000549.htm

 ### Maven

 You will need Maven for building this project.
 Install maven for your operating system (e.g. sudo